chiyoi/chiyoi/README.md

 C looks retro.
 It is one of the very first programming languages, but is good until now.

 We control the data on our own, and think like a computer.
-When designing algorithms in C, we are clear with the detailed work the computer will do for each step.
+When designing algorithms in C, we are clear about the detailed work the computer will do for each step.

 ---

-## TypeScript with React
+## React
-TypeScript with React is especially suitable for building graphical application.
+[React](https://react.dev/) is especially suitable for graphical application.

-TypeScript is a very flexible language.
+We use the syntax of TypeScript, which is a very flexible language.
-It has good support for functional-style programming.
+It has a good support for functional-style programming, along with a smart typing system.
-The typing system is flexible and smart, so that we can easily write code, and guarantee type safety at the same time.

-React allows us to design graphical applications declaratively, with `state` and `render`.
+Features provided by React allow us to design applications declaratively.
-We define our application as multiple `state`s, each has a pure `render` process.
+We define our application as multiple `state`s, each with a pure `render` process.
-After getting user interactions or other events, the application moves among `state`s and the graphical interface automatically re-`render`s.
+Upon user interactions or other events, the `state` changes, and the display automatically re-`render`s.

 ---

 ## Rust
-Rust is a beautiful language.
+[Rust](https://www.rust-lang.org/) is a beautiful language.

-Elegent language features allow us to write very beautiful code.
+Language features allow us to write elegent code.
-Last-line return and value of control flow let us design functions without any explicite return.

-Functional iterators pack the data and operations into monad.
+Pure functions came from last-line return, valued control flow and pattern match.
+Monads, data packed with operations, introduced by iterators.
-We can forget how to let computer work, and only think about what we want.
+We forget how computers work, but only think about what we want.

 Rust is designed for memory security and high performance.
-It has no internal memory manager, but unlike C, the compiler manages everything well.
+It neither relies on an internal memory manager, nor lets programmer to do its job, but the compiler controls everything well.

 ---